-You can now access Apple Music on the web through the streaming service’s new public beta web app.
+After wrapping up a seven-month beta period, Apple Music is now formally available on the web through the streaming service’s web app.

-Apple Music subscribers can use the web version by signing in with their Apple ID at beta.music.apple.com.
-The web version has all the same features as the mobile app, like radio, browsing and curated playlists and genres — but you can use it on your computer without having to install anything.
+Apple Music subscribers can use the web version by signing in with their Apple ID at music.apple.com.
+The web version has access to all of the same content as the mobile app, including radio, browsing, curated playlists, and genres — but you can use it on your computer without having to install anything.

-The new interface will allow subscribers to stream their favorite music from their internet browser rather than installing iTunes or the separate Apple Music app.
+The interface allows subscribers to stream their favorite music from their internet browser rather than installing iTunes or the separate Apple Music app.

-Apple also bought Shazam last September.
-The Shazam app can identify any song that’s being played with the name of the song and the artist, so we’ll likely see some further integration with Apple Music as well.
+Around the same time, Apple also bought Shazam.
+The Shazam app can identify any song that’s being played by name ans artist, so we’ll likely see some further integration with Apple Music as well.

 The streaming service also offers certain artists or albums that you can’t find on any other music streaming platform.
 For example, Dr. Dre’s albums The Chronic and Compton can only be found on Apple Music.